LATIN AND SWING BASIC STEP RHYTHM PATTERNS

 Rumba: Slow Quick Quick Slow Quick Quick Slow Quick Quick

 Rumba is a ballroom dance that is the slowest of all the Latin Dances listed here.
 It is sometimes referred to as the dance of love due to the somewhat romantic character of both the steps and the music.
-Leaders do a “box step” for the basic step pattern, going forward on the left, then to the right and closing the left to the right foot.
-Then leaders step back on the right, go to the left and close the right foot to the left foot.
+Leaders do a “box step” for the basic step pattern, going forward on the left, then stepping to the right and closing the left to the right foot.
+Then leaders step back on the right, step to the left and close the right foot to the left foot.

 Single Swing: Slow Slow Quick Quick